deepakplv/plivoapi-rate-limiter/README.md

 # plivoapi-rate-limiter

-This is a Python library intented to be used with PlivoAPI to rate limit APIs using various rate-limiting mechanisms via decorators.
+This is a Python library intented to be used with PlivoAPI Flask based APIs to rate limit the APIs using various rate-limiting mechanisms via decorators.

 pip install git+https://github.com/deepakplv/plivoapi-rate-limiter